Articles

 Dr. Damion Davis, Dr. Sam Bore, Dr. Timothy A. Brown, Dr. Lavelle Hendricks, Dr. Dimitra Smith, Dr. Delarious O. Stewart,

-Dr. Karl Mitchell
+Dr. Karl Mitchell.

 The counseling outcomes of Black Americans have been observed to be less efficacious than those of their White counterparts.
 In order to gain a deeper understanding of this disparity, an investigation was conducted to assess the self-identified cultural competence of licensed professional counselors in Texas, both White and non-White, who provide counseling services to Black clients.
 The findings reveal that White counselors perceive themselves to be less competent when working with Black clients in comparison to their non-White counterparts.
 This study provides insights into the implications for counseling, including the need for strategies to address the topic of race in counseling sessions and its limitations.